Payers

 Parents can apply for a separate carte Vitale for children ages 12 and up.

 Healthcare expenses cover medical and paramedical expenses as well as medications, orthopedic appliances, and hospital costs.
-Insured persons are entitled to such health benefits both for themselves and for beneficiaries not covered by any social security scheme in their own right.
+Such health benefits are provided to both the insured and their underaged beneficiaries.

 Scope of coverage